docker/community/Community-Leaders/Resources/Docker-Meetup-FAQ.md

 We are always looking for new office space to host Docker community events or new companies to sponsor food, drinks, swag or video recording.
 If your company is willing to sponsor a local Docker Chapter Group, please fill out [this form](https://docker.mobilize.io/entities/2371/registrations) or contact the local organizers directly via events.docker.com

 # Who should I contact if I or one my colleague wants to give a talk at a meetup?
-Please visit our [sponsorship page](https://events.docker.com/get-involved/sponsor-an-event/)to get started and have our team reach out or contact the local community leaders directly.
+Please visit our [sponsorship page](https://events.docker.com/get-involved/sponsor-an-event/) to get started and have our team reach out or contact the local community leaders directly.